 In theatre, or as a matter of fact any type of stage performance, lighting plays a pivotal role.
 Stage lighting is the craft of lighting as it applies to the production of theatre, dance, opera and other performance arts.
 The lighting designer is responsible for the design, installation and operation of the lighting and special electrical effects used in the production.
-Several different types of stage lighting instruments are used in this discipline.
+Stage Lighting is an essential element in theatre performances.
+Several different types of stage lighting instruments are in use in this discipline.
 In addition to basic lighting, modern stage lighting can also include special effects such as lasers and fog machines.
 The theatrical lighting as we see today, has passed through several stages of evolution to reach its current state.

 Stage lighting has multiple functions some of which include –

-• Composition – Stage lighting can be used to show only those areas of the stage, which the lighting designer wants the audience to see, in order to ” paint a picture “.
+Stage lighting used to show only those areas of the stage, which the lighting designer wants the audience to see, in order to ” paint a picture”